jenwin/Customer-Survey-Form/README.md

 # Customer Survey Form
-A mobile-friendly, responsive survey form.
+A mobile-friendly, responsive survey form designed to gather customer feedback for Jen's Cupcakes and Pastries.

 ## Technologies
 - CSS3